-Places to stay in Port Fairy
+Port Fairy accommodation: Where to stay in Port Fairy

 Rest your head in comfort at Merrijig Inn – Victoria’s oldest inn.
 The thoughtful touches make this place feel like home – the welcome chocolates on the bedside, a hot water bottle for cold nights, and ‘Petal the privacy pig’ which is the inn’s take on the ‘do not disturb’ sign.
 King and queen suites are available downstairs and smaller attic rooms are upstairs, with views over the garden and across the Moyne River.
 Breakfast is included and features a cooked option as well as seasonal fruits, home-baked bread and house-made jams.
 Guests have access to the kitchenette for tea and coffee and are welcome to relax in the communal spaces.
 The inn is fully kitted out with reading material and board games, and there are even chickens who roam the backyard.
 Free Wi-Fi is available.

 Port Fairy is located on the Princes Highway, approximately 288km west from Melbourne’s CBD.
 If driving from northern Victoria, head south west from Ballarat on the Glenelg Highway.
 Arrive in Hamilton and pick up the Hamilton-Port Fairy Rd heading south, which takes you directly to the centre of Port Fairy.